project-meucci/thimm.github.io/docs/Farm Gate/The-one-with-prof-sir-dieter-helm-cbe.md

 ---
-title: The one with Prof Sir Dieter Helm CBE
+title: The One With Prof Sir Dieter Helm Cbe
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2022-11-04)